Archaeology Talks

 Saturday 8 March 2025 - UDig with Derek Roberts, Director of excavations

-Saturday 12 April 2025 - Leicestershire town and village history with Dr Pamela Fisher
+Saturday 12 April 2025 - The Making of Modern Lutterworth with Dr Pamela Fisher

 Saturday 10 May 2025 - Stonehenge and archaeoastronomy with Professor Clive Ruggles